gavaar/gavaar/README.md

         <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/ruby/ruby-original.svg'>&nbsp;
         <img height="16px" src='https://cdn.jsdelivr.net/gh/devicons/devicon/icons/rails/rails-plain.svg'>&nbsp;
     </p>
-    <p>Tried to help improving here and there with things like virtual scrolls (IntersectionObserver API), custom state management.
-One of the best teams I've worked with, and a place where I could learn and put a lot of my knowledge to the table.</p>
+    <p>Tried to help improving here-and-there with things like virtual scrolls (IntersectionObserver API), custom state management, map implementations, etc. Tried to provide from what I've learned.
+It's one of the best and most fun teams I've worked with and a place where I could learn about lacking aspects in my career, while also being very valued for what I could bring to the table.</p>
 </p>

 <hr/>